sbaechler/django-scaffolding/README.rst

 Introduction
 ============

-Django-Scaffolding creates placeholder data for your app.
+Django-Scaffolding creates pseudo-real-world placeholder data for your app.
-Placeholders can be any type like names, cities, images and instances of your models.
+Data can be any type like names, cities, images and instances of your models.
 It's not a mocking framework, it creates real django model instances.